Command Sergeant Major Tammy M. Everette (Top of Page)

 Command Sgt.
 Maj.
-Todd J. Shirley assumed responsibility as Deputy Commandant, NCO Leadership Center of Excellence and Sergeants Major Academy in August 2020.
+Patrick D. Thomas assumed responsibility as Deputy Commandant, NCO Leadership Center of Excellence and Sergeants Major Academy in February 2023.

 Sgt.
 Maj.
 Jesse W. McKinney, U.S. Army Retired, entered the Army in January 1980 as an Electronic Warfare Signal Interpreter, German Translator (MOS 98G).
 Upon graduation from the Defense Language Institute, he was reclassified as an Administrative Specialist/German Linguist and attended Advanced Individual Training at Fort Jackson, South Carolina, and remained there for his first permanent party assignment.